 The most basic fiber optic measurement is optical power from the end of a fiber.
-This measurement-Is the basis for loss measurements as well as the power from a source or at a receiver.
-While optical power meters are the primary measurement instrument, optical loss test sets (OLTSs) and optical time domain reflectometers (OTDRs) also measure power in testing loss.
-EIA standard test FOTP-95covers the measurement of optical power.
+This measurement is the basis fiber loss measurements as welt as the power from a source or at a receiver.
+While optical power meters are the primary measurement instrument, optical loss test sets (OLTSs) and optical time domain reflectometers (OTORs) also measure power in testing loss.
+ELA standard test FOTP-95 covers the measurement of optical power.

-Optical power is based on the heating power of the light, and some instruments actually measure the heat when light is absorbed in a detector.
+Optical power is based on the heating power of the light and some instruments actually measure the heat when light is absorbed in a detector.
 While this may work for high power lasers, these detectors are not sensitive enough for the power levels typical for fiber optic communication systems.
-Table 1 shows typical power levels in fiber optic systems.
+Table 3.2 shows typical power levels in fiber optic systems.